This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 1) Remove a leaf from the tip of your cutting.
 If it’s already growing, you can remove a side leaf.

 2) Remove most of the leaves from the lower half of your cutting.
 Leave at least one, no more than three leaves per cutting.
-Just as a note: sometimes you can’t get all the leaves off before they start to brown and die – that’s okay!
+As a note: sometimes you can’t get all the leaves off before they brown and die – that’s okay!
 It’s better to have too many leaves than too few.

 3) Using a sharp, sterilized knife or scissors, cut your stem cuttings from the mother plant at an angle.
 Ensure that at least one node (where new branches will come from) is on your cutting.

-4) Place your stem cutting in a glass of water and leave it somewhere relatively warm (I put mine on top of the fridge).
+4) Place your stem cutting in a glass of water and leave it somewhere relatively warm (I put mine on the fridge).

 5) After about a week, you should notice root growth.
 Once the roots are noticeable, plant your cutting in soil, careful not to cover any part of its stem.